coconutpalm/emf-prevayler/README.md

 you'll be able to tell the library: "Connect this EMF resource and all it's contained objects to this directory over here", and then use your EMF objects just like usual.
 And every change you make will automatically and transparently be persisted to the journal.

+You Won't Have To Think About Getting Your Stuff Stored Anymore.

 There will be a performance hit--not sure how much yet.
 But I expect that for interactive systems, the bottleneck will be the speed of the